matan-yes/data-collection-network-analysis/README.md

 The word "now"" is the word with the maximal Eigenvector.

 ### community detection:
-With the shape of circle it will be more difficlt to see the diffrent communities.
+With the shape of circle it will be difficult to see the diffrent communities.
 We will change the shape to fruchterman.reingold

 ```{r}
 q2.graph$layout <-layout.fruchterman.reingold(q2.graph)
 ```

-###First algorithm - Girvan-Newman:
+### First algorithm - Girvan-Newman:

 ```{r}
 q2.gn <-  edge.betweenness.community(q2.graph)